About Snowdon Mountain Railway

 THE STATION BUFFET & PLATFORM GRILL

-The Station Buffet and Platform Grill serve a tasty variety of hot and cold snacks, from sandwiches to sausage rolls and of course the famous Welsh Oggie – a traditional Welsh pasty filled with lamb, leek and potatoes.
-Hot and cold drinks and a selection of cakes from the Village Bakery are also available throughout the day.
+Our fully licensed Station Buffet and Platform Grill serve a tasty variety of hot and cold snacks from burgers, hot dogs and fries to delicious sandwiches.
+Hot and cold drinks and a selection of cakes from the local bakery are also available throughout the day, you can even enjoy a Whippy or soft scoop ice cream from our vintage ice cream tram.

 With stunning scenery and awe-inspiring views it’s all part of a great day out for you and your family in North Wales.